ManuelM512/HowFarAmI/README.md

 - Implement a search for the same link as the starting one.
 - Add a stop button.
-- Improve the HTML/CSS styling.
-- Enhance the README with lessons learned, next steps, and decisions made during the project.
+- Improve the README with lessons learned, next steps, and decisions made during the project.